stripe-archive/stripe-webhook-monitor/README.md

 If you have a [__Basic__](https://ngrok.com/pricing) ngrok subscription, you can specify a custom subdomain that will stay reserved for your account.

+#### Optional: Verify Webhooks are signed
+[Stripe can optionally sign Webhook events to your endpoints](https://stripe.com/docs/webhooks/signatures).
+If you'd like the Webhook Monitor to verify these for you, simply modify the `signingSecret` value in `config.js` with the endpoint-specific signing secret key found at the bottom of the Webhook details page.

+Unverified Webhooks will return a `400` response to Stripe, and log an error to your console.

 ### Start receiving changes

 To start the monitor: